 Livingston is among the few school Districts with a stand-alone sixth grade, and as the students come together from six different elementary schools, they learn at Mt.
 Pleasant Middle School how to balance classes and extracurricular activities without the peer pressure of upper classmen.
 The elementary schools – Collins was ranked among New Jersey’s Reward Schools for high overall performance in 2013 – consistently grade well in statewide measures of instructional time, class size, attendance, teacher degree level and computer use.

 All the schools offer a wide variety of clubs, honor societies, with many opportunities for students to compete in prestigious academic competitions.
-Livingston students have earned top honors in mathematics, winning first-place overall in the Essex County, NJ, Mathematics League competition for 25 consecutive years.
+Livingston students have earned top honors in mathematics, winning first-place overall in the Essex County, NJ, Mathematics League competition for 26 consecutive years.
 Students won Governor’s Awards in writing and music.
 The athletic program includes State Champions and world-class athletes.
 Livingston has improved STEM education and the caliber of science research being conducted by students.
-This past school year, students were honored as finalists in the Intel Science Talent Search and U.S. National Chemistry Olympiad.
+Students have been were honored as finalists in the Intel Science Talent Search and U.S. National Chemistry Olympiad.
 The foundation in STEM begins in middle school, where Livingston was awarded a national Magna award for its female engineering club, the FemGineers, at Heritage Middle School.